Have Questions? 888-508-6572

 Rental Apartment

 Transforming your garage into a fully functional rental apartment is a great way to generate additional income.
 For example, you can create a cozy studio apartment with a small kitchenette, a well-designed bathroom, and a comfortable living area.
-Pay attention to lighting and storage, and ensure the space feels open and homey with smart design choices like built-in shelving, modern fixtures, and high-quality finishes.
+Pay attention to lighting and storage, and ensure the space feels open and homey with wise design choices like built-in shelving, modern fixtures, and high-quality finishes.

 In-Law Suite or Studio

-An in-law suite or studio is perfect for accommodating live-in family members or long-term guests while providing them with privacy and independence.
+An in-law suite or studio is perfect for accommodating live-in family members or long-term guests while providing them privacy and independence.
 The suite can be styled to reflect the main house or have its aesthetic to create a separate yet welcoming space.
 Consider adding a small garden or patio outside for added comfort and relaxation.

 Guest House

 A guest house built from a converted garage can be a luxurious and private retreat for visitors.
 With a functional kitchen, bathroom, and living area, your guests will have everything they need to feel comfortable during their stay.
-To make your guests’ visit special, you can further elevate the design with stylish furnishings, ambient lighting, and outdoor spaces like a small patio or deck.
+To make your guests’ visit special, you can elevate the design with stylish furnishings, ambient lighting, and outdoor spaces like a small patio or deck.

 Common Challenges in Converting A Garage Into an ADU